tlmat-unican/Lightweight-ns-3-link-simulation/README.md

             - TXFile.log: [num pkt | time | size pkt (B)]
             - logBuffer.log: [time | size buffer (B)]
             - ChannelVar.log: [time | State] where State = {LoS=1,Ms,Ds}
+    - Mode of use: This script is able to run once the scenario, by excuting the _python3_ command.
+It creates a tree folder where the results are collected.
+You can customise this parameters, as well as the scenario described in the aforementioned JSON file.
+After running this script, you will get data files which are handled by the Jupyter notebook to show the performance.

 ### LEO based scenarios: LMS - Background traffic - LMS
 - Use python script _sim_ns3_sims_stop.py_